By Robert G. Meyers

 with actual laws.
 Finally, on Hume's account, miracles do not admit of degrees.
 They either violate laws and are miracles,

 or they do not and are not miracles; there is no middle ground.
-6. This throws light on a possible misunderstanding

 about the story in the Inquiry of the Indian prince who refused to believe the European explorer's accounts of the